Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states 'Use when the user asks about regulatory compliance, AI Act classification, or data protection for children' and instructs to 'present results as posture, not certification.'
-This leaves no ambiguity about when to invoke this tool versus alternatives.
+Explicitly says 'Use when the user asks about regulatory compliance, AI Act classification, or data protection for children' and instructs to present results as posture, not certification.
+This gives clear when-to-use context and implicit alternative avoidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.